KrishMeghapara/WalyWallpaper/README.md

-# MERN Stack WallPaper Store (WalyWallpaper)
+# WalyWallpaper - MERN Stack Wallpaper Store

-A simple, Online Shopping Store (like unsplash) built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-This allows users to download img ...
+WalyWallpaper is a simple yet elegant online wallpaper store, similar to Unsplash, built using the MERN Stack (MongoDB, Express.js, React, Node.js).
+It allows users to browse and download high-quality wallpapers.
+The project is a part of my Semester 3 project at Darshan University.

 ![Home Page](HomePage.png)

-## Features
+🎯 Features

 - User have amazing offers Right now!